Content marketing campaigns can be a fantastic way to generate leads.

 On top of that, you might also think that you need a lot of money to get started with content marketing.

-However, as we’ve explored in this post, neither of those points should stop you.
+However, as we’ve explored in this blog post, neither of those points should stop you.

 You can easily brush up on your writing skills and you can very easily tackle content marketing with a limited budget.